kubevela/kubevela/docs/en/concepts.md

 ### `ComponentDefinition`

 `ComponentDefinition` is an object that models a deployable entity in your platform, for example, a *Long Running Web Service*, a *Helm chart* or a *Alibaba Cloud RDS*.
-In detail, a component definition contains workload type description, template, and a parameter list based on this template.
+A typical `ComponentDefinition` carries workload type description (i.e. `WorkloadDefinition`) of this component, and the configurable parameter list this component exposed to users.

-Hence, component definition is designed to be shareable and reusable.
-For example, by referencing the same *Alibaba Cloud RDS* component definition and setting different parameter values, users could easily provision Alibaba Cloud RDS instances of different sizes in different zones.
+Hence, components are designed to be shareable and reusable.
+For example, by referencing the same *Alibaba Cloud RDS* component and setting different parameter values, users could easily provision Alibaba Cloud RDS instances of different sizes in different availability zones.

-The `Application` abstraction is where users declare how they want to **instantiate and deploy** certain component definitions in target environments.
+Users will use the `Application` entity to declare how they want to instantiate and deploy certain component definitions.
 Specifically, the `.type` field references the name of a `ComponentDefinition` and `.properties` are user provided parameter values to instantiate it.

 All component definitions expected to be provided by component providers such as 3rd-party software vendors, or pre-installed in the system by platform team.